svaksha/Julia.jl/AI.md

 - [FArrayMod.jl](https://github.com/alsam/FArrayMod.jl) :: provides the ability to use arbitrary starting indices for arrays in Julia programming language.
 - [FingerTree.jl](https://github.com/mschauer/FingerTree.jl) :: A Finger Tree is a functional data structure that can give an amortized constant time access to the "fingers" (leaves) of the tree where the data is stored, while the internal nodes are labeled in some way as to provide the functionality of the particular data structure being implemented.
 - [FunctionalCollections.jl](https://github.com/zachallaun/FunctionalCollections.jl) :: Functional and and persistent data structures for Julia.
++ [FunctionalData.jl](https://github.com/rened/FunctionalData.jl) :: Functional, efficient data manipulation framework.
++ [FunctionalDataUtils.jl](https://github.com/rened/FunctionalDataUtils.jl) :: Utility functions for the FunctionalData package, mainly from the area of computer vision / machine learning.
-- [Graphs.jl](https://github.com/JuliaLang/Graphs.jl) :: a package for working with graph types and algorithms in Julia.
++ [Graphs.jl](https://github.com/JuliaLang/Graphs.jl) :: a package for working with graph types and algorithms in Julia.
    - _DOCS_:: Documentation for the Graphs.jl package [on the Julia website](http://julialang.org/Graphs.jl/index.html), also mirrored on [graphsjl-docs.readthedocs.org](http://graphsjl-docs.readthedocs.org/en/latest/)
    - [A project report on using the Graphs.jl package](http://beowulf.lcs.mit.edu/18.337/projects/18.337project_huberman_report.pdf) by Samuel Huberman, PhD student at MIT.
-- [GraphLayout.jl](https://github.com/IainNZ/GraphLayout.jl) :: Graph layout algorithms in pure Julia.
++ [GraphLayout.jl](https://github.com/IainNZ/GraphLayout.jl) :: Graph layout algorithms in pure Julia.
 - [GraphicalModels.jl](https://github.com/johnmyleswhite/GraphicalModels.jl) :: Data structures and parsing tools for representing graphical models in Julia.
 - [ImmutableArrays.jl](https://github.com/twadleigh/ImmutableArrays.jl) :: Statically-sized immutable vectors and matrices.
 - [IndexedArrays.jl](https://github.com/garrison/IndexedArrays.jl) :: A data structure that acts like a Vector of unique elements allowing a quick lookup of the index of any vector element in the array.